What personal information do we collect from the people who visit our website?

 - Understand and save user’s preferences for future visits.

 - Compile aggregate data about site traffic and site interactions in order to offer better site experiences and tools in the future.
-We may also use trusted third party services that track this information on our behalf.
+We may also use trusted third-party services that track this information on our behalf.

-If users disable cookies in their browser:
+If users turn off cookies in their browser:

 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

 Occasionally, at our discretion, we may include or offer third-party products or services on our website.
 These third-party websites have separate and independent privacy policies.
 We, therefore, have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our website and welcome any feedback about these sites.

 We use Google Analytics on our website to learn about our site visitors, including implementing demographics and interest reporting.

 We, along with third-party vendors, such as Google, use first-party cookies (such as Google Analytics cookies) and third-party cookies or other third-party identifiers to compile data regarding user interactions with impressions and other analytics service functions related to our website.